isc-projects/stork/doc/user/demo.rst

 network.

-The Stork Environment Simulator also allows demonstration DNS traffic to be sent selected DNS servers.
+The Stork Environment Simulator also allows demonstration DNS traffic to be sent to selected DNS servers.

 The Stork Environment Simulator can add all the machines available in the demo setup.
 It can stop and start selected Stork agents and the Kea and